| Abstract: | This document defines a protocol for managing access remote rosters. |

 H: Revision History

-Currently there's no solid way for components how to manipulate with user's roster.
+Currently there's no solid way for components to manipulate with user's roster.
+This is typically used by gateways on first login when they have to add contacts from legacy network to user's roster or when synchronizing them later.
 Roster Item Exchange [1] allows component to suggest roster change, but it doesn't help in situations when component wants to be informed about contact's group/nickname change, which is important especially for gateways.

 </iq>